BOUNDARIES SUPPORT GROUP

 Learn to set healthy boundaries.

-Cost is $15 Cost includes a copy of the Boundaries book.
+Cost is $20 Cost includes a copy of the Boundaries workbook.

 Spots are limited.

-Please contact Breanna Bond if interested by October 14th.
+Please contact Breanna Bond CT by February 17 if interested.

 By Ashwood Recovery at NorthPoint